diverger/gh-action-clean-workflow/README.md

 | `github_token` | GitHub token with actions:write permissions | `${{ github.token }}` | No |

 > [!NOTE]
 > The `dry_run` parameter defaults to `true`.
-It will delete nothing and you can preview in the log output to see what would be deleted.
+So by default it will delete nothing and you can preview in the log output to see what would be deleted.

 > [!TIP]
 > For regular maintenance, consider setting `runs_older_than` to 30+ days and `runs_to_keep` to 5-10 runs per workflow.